shams-ahmed/iOS-Developer-Stack/README.md

 # iOS Developer Stack
-A list of some of the best and most common iOS developers tools to get you started with development on your Mac computer!
+A list of some of the best and most common iOS developers tools, tricks, script, commands, project settings etc...

 Feel free to contribute: [issues](https://github.com/shams-ahmed/ios-developers-stack/issues), [pull requests](https://github.com/shams-ahmed/ios-developers-stack/pulls), or [Twitter](https://twitter.com/shams5035).
 Get in contact with the developer on Twitter: @shams5035